chroma-sdk/chroma-python/README.md

 After installing requests, clone the repository and copy all files of the ChromaPython folder into your working directory.

+## Contributing
+Feel free to contribute by reporting issues and/or extending the current code.
+You can do this by forking this project and creating a pull request.
+Unfinished tasks can be found as "enhancement" issues.
+Also, please always add comments to your changes/new code.

 ## How to use

-Take a look at the checkall.py.
+Take a look at ```Tests\checkall.py```.
 It should give you a good example on how to use it.
+An example on how to use the BCA feature can be found in```Test\checkBinary.py```.